Inspiring innovation from tradition

 Emanuela Appetiti, President and CEO

-I have been interested in Sociology and Anthropology since high school, so my ideas were already very clear when the moment to choose arrived.
+I have been interested in Sociology and Anthropology since high school, so my ideas were already very clear when the moment to choose at the university arrived.
 The first one to attend university in my family, I felt I could not fail.
 Concerns about the choice of such discipline (a new topic in those years in Italy), which from outside appeared nebulous and almost a waste of time (especially when compared with political sciences or economy) were the subjects of many a conversation at home.
 Nevertheless, I enrolled in and never regretted it!
 My interest in nomadic cultures, especially hunter-gatherers, raised quite early and almost immediately I focused on Australian Aborigines.
 When I decided to specialize on this subject, my supervisor asked only two questions: "Is your English comfortable?" and "Are you ready to leave Italy, as here literature on this field is scanty, to say the least?", to both of which I replied "Yes, sure!".

 Several stays in London, spending long hours studying at the Museum of Mankind, only deepened my interest in this subject.
 The Australian Embassy in Rome proved to be a wonderful resource to find the proper contacts in Australia who sent me literally tons of documentation (no internet or email at that time!) at such a point that once the postman couldn't refrain to ask my mother: "What's happening between your daughter and Australia?".
 That documentation formed the core of my thesis and it is still part of my library on this subject.
 For economical reasons, I was able to finally visit Australia only after my degree: this was the occasion to meet most of the people who helped me in my research, and to establish new relationships, which continue to these days, facilitated now by internet.